Almond Peas Curry - Matar Badam Curry is a spicy, a little tangy, slightly sweet and full of that yummy curry flavor.

 Nice, isn’t it!

-Heat the 1 tbsp oil in a pan.
+Heat the 1 tablespoon oil in a pan.
 Add onion, ginger, garlic, and green chili.
 Saute for 4-5 minutes.
 Remove from heat and let it cool completely.

 Now grind to make a fine paste, and keep aside.

-Heat another pan, and add 2 tbsp oil, and 2 tbsp margarine/butter to it.
+Heat another pan, and add 2 tablespoons oil, and 2 tablespoons margarine/butter to it.

 Add cinnamon, cloves, bay leaf and cumin seeds.